panaverse/panaverse.github.io/README.md

 [TypeScript Projects for Students](https://github.com/panacloud-modern-global-apps/typescript-node-projects)

-### Learn Fundamentals of Version Control with Git
+### Required: Learn Fundamentals of Version Control with Git

 All projects will be sumitted by creating a public repository on GitHub.
 Please learn Git and GitHub by using these resources: